TOD-theses/paper-T-RACE/main.typ

 == Attacker gain and victim losses <sec:gain-and-loss-property>

-In @sec:tod-relation-previous-works, we already discussed, how the definition in @zhang_combatting_2023 relates to our preliminary definition of TOD.
-We now present their definition in more detail, and how we will apply it.
+In @sec:tod-relation-previous-works, we already discussed, how the definition by #cite(<zhang_combatting_2023>, form: "prose") relates to our preliminary definition of TOD.
+We now present their definition in more detail.

-They consider two transaction orderings: $T_A -> T_B -> T_P$ and $T_B -> T_A -> T_P$.
-In an attack, $T_A$ and $T_B$ are TOD.
-The transaction $T_P$ is an optional third transaction, which sometimes is required for the attack.
+Their definition considers two transaction orderings: $T_A -> T_B -> T_P$ and $T_B -> T_A -> T_P$.
+When an attack occurs, $T_A$ and $T_B$ are TOD.
+The transaction $T_P$ is an optional third transaction, which sometimes is required for the attacker to make financial profits.
 Our study only considers transaction pairs, therefore we adapt their definition and remove $T_P$ from it.
-Analyzing their dataset, we find that only 2.2% of the attacks contain such a $T_P$ transaction, therefore we neglect only a small proportion of the covered attacks with this modification.

 They define an attack to occur when following two properties hold: